Welcome to Pills4cure

 Differences from Other Diabetes Medications:

-GLP-1 receptor inhibitors differ from other diabetic treatments in the following ways:
+GLP-1 receptor agonists differ from other diabetic treatments in the following ways:

 Mechanism of action: GLP-1 receptors mimic the action of natural GLP-1, whereas other diabetic medicines, such as sulfonylureas and meglitinides, promote insulin release via distinct processes.